Dedicated advocates for community health

 As a trained Family Demographer, he uses quantitative and demographic methodologies to investigate issues pertaining to health disparities among various populations.

 Larry believes using research is important for community development and has been part of grant funding proposal efforts to assess community health care needs in the valley since 2017.
-As a member of the Ashland Community Hospital Foundation, this gives him an even greater opportunity to serve Ashland and its environs.
+As a member of the Ashland Community Health Foundation, this gives him an even greater opportunity to serve Ashland and its environs.

 On a personal note, Larry is married to his best friend, Latoya.
 Both are avid soccer, track and field, and basketball enthusiasts and enjoy the beach, reading, traveling, and spending quality time with family and friends.